 As the psychologist and once close friend of Sigmund Freud, Carl Jung once said; ‘the most terrifying thing is to accept oneself completely’.
 This is often at the heart of why some of us can find it incredibly difficult to hold ourselves in the same high regard that we do others.

 Far from being a stable idea of a sense of self, our self-esteem can be fragile and mercurial by nature, a reaction to our perceived successes and failures.
 How we view ourselves is an often intangible feeling that has its roots firmly planted in our past experiences and early life.

 For some, when self-esteem is unconsciously associated with a particular role that we play or physical or mental attribute, finding ourselves with a chronic illness which can affect this part of our identity can have a huge impact on our sense of self-worth.
 By putting a value on the part of our being which we believe to have been compromised while ignoring the rest of our attributes, our sense of self or self-esteem can be hugely rocked.

 Self-esteem can be knocked or damaged at any point in our lives, from our first beliefs about who we are and what we mean to others and our place in the world to the loss of a partner or an illness in old age.

 Understanding and accepting that we as humans are never going to be ‘perfect’ is always the first step, but there are some tips that can help us to understand the process of regaining a feeling of self-worth and to build some new strong and healthy self-esteem building habits.
 These tips are all backed by scientific studies centered on neuroplasticity which is the fancy term for our amazing brain's ability to adapt and change.
 It is now widely accepted that the brain’s capacity for regeneration and growth never stops no matter our age, so there really is no excuse!

-In the next instalment of this three-part blog series will be published 18 July 2019 and we will look into helpful tips to start you on your way to feeling better about yourself.
+In the next instalment of this three-part blog series we will look into helpful tips to start you on your way to feeling better about yourself.